ibm-cloud-docs/FileStorage/provisioning-file-storage.md

  > 4 IOPS per GB
  > 500 GB (Snapshot Space)

-You may run 'ibmcloud sl file volume-list:-order 110526870' to find this file volume after it is ready.
+You may run 'ibmcloud sl file volume-list --order 110526870' to find this file volume after it is ready.
 ```
 {: codeblock}